Price Discrimination in a Bid Market: Feesers v. Michael Foods

 Recording of a 60-minute CLE webinar with Q&A

-This CLE webinar will discuss steps that companies and counsel should take to implement price discounting processes that avoid antitrust liability under the Robinson-Patman Act, particularly in light of the Third Circuit's game-changing decision in Feesers v.
+This CLE course will discuss steps that companies and counsel should take to implement price discounting processes that avoid antitrust liability under the Robinson-Patman Act, particularly in light of the Third Circuit's game-changing decision in Feesers v.
 Michael Foods.

 - Application of RP